 Similarly, if you have a smaller deposit or want lower monthly repayments, you could consider shared ownership.
 This Government scheme allows you to purchase a portion of a property (either with savings or by taking out a mortgage) while paying rent on the remainder.

-Over time, you can increase the portion of the property you own by buying more shares.
+Over time, you can increase the portion of the property you own by buying more shares, a process known as staircasing.
+You may eventually be able to own 100% of your home through this scheme.

 Governments often want to support first-time buyers onto the property ladder as homeownership can be good for the economy.